Skip to Content

 Within three days of our receiving the completed questionnaire, we will contact you.

-Illness or distressing unforeseen circumstances of one sort or another can occur at the most inconvenient times.
-For students this would be particularly so around exam times.
-The university has procedures in place to allow examiners to take these factors into account when marking papers.
-If you find yourself in this awkward situation then you can access the impaired performance or aegrotat pathway by making an appointment with either the Counselling Service or the Health Service on your campus.
+Illness or distressing unforeseen circumstances can occur at the most inconvenient times.
+The University has procedures in place to allow examiners to take these factors into account when marking assessments, if your performance in other assessments has been good.
+If you find yourself in this situation you can access the impaired performance or aegrotat pathway.
+For health and counselling-related applications, make an appointment with either the Counselling Service or the Health Service on your campus.
 The staff will explain to you exactly what is involved in this process.
-Read more information on Aegrotat and Impaired Performance application.

-We have a comprehensive repository of resources available you to online.
-The Counselling Resources on the Web (CROW) web pages (http://crow.massey.ac.nz) provide you with the opportunity to browse resources and material at your own pace.
+We have a comprehensive repository of counselling self-help resources available you to online.
+These provide you with the opportunity to browse resources and material at your own pace.

 Alcohol & Drugs